 Dallas Fort Worth International Airport Environmental On-Call

-HDR provides various critical environmental services for Dallas Fort Worth International Airport, including NEPA environmental document preparation, air quality modeling, agency coordination and environmental strategy support.
+HDR, as a subconsultant to Integrated Environmental Solutions (IES), is providing a variety of key environmental services for Dallas Fort-Worth Airport, including NEPA environmental document preparation, air quality modeling, agency coordination support and environmental strategy development.

-Since March 2020, HDR has worked on DFW-centric projects ranging from $10 million to billions in construction costs.
-These projects include two cargo facilities, Runway 17R/35L rehabilitation, International Parkway Modernization and the Central Terminal Area Expansion.
+Since March 2020, the team has worked on projects ranging from $10 million to billions of dollars in construction costs.
+These include two cargo facilities, Runway 17R/35L rehabilitation, International Parkway Modernization, and the Central Terminal Area Expansion.
 HDR’s collaborative approach to working with stakeholders creates a smooth, streamlined process that keeps projects on track.

 Runway 17R/35L Rehabilitation

-Runway 17R/35L is a 13,400-foot long runway that serves as DFW’s east airfield primary departure runway; it accommodates large aircraft.
+Runway 17R/35L is a 13,400-foot-long runway that serves as DFW’s east airfield primary departure runway; it accommodates large aircraft.
 It is one of the busiest runways at DFW and is a critical asset to the daily operations and the National Airspace System.
-The Runway 17R/35L Rehabilitation Project is part of a comprehensive runway rehabilitation program, currently underway at DFW and was slated as the next runway in the rehabilitation program based on the extent of deteriorating pavement conditions.
-Additional improvements for the runway include bringing runway and connector taxiway geometry conditions up to current FAA Advisory Circular and design standards.
+The Runway 17R/35L Rehabilitation Project is part of a comprehensive runway rehabilitation program, currently underway at DFW and was slated as the next runway in the rehabilitation program based on the deteriorating pavement conditions.
+Additional improvements for the runway include bringing runway and connector taxiway geometry conditions up to current FAA Advisory Circular standards.

 To meet the airport’s needs, we assembled a team of thought leaders with experience working on federal and state air quality modeling as well as experience preparing legally defensible National Environmental Policy Act environmental documents.
-The cross-functional team supporting the DFW delivery orders includes HDR team members from coast-to-coast.
-HDR completed the environmental assessment documentation and FAA issued a Findings of No Significant Impacts, or FONSI, for the runway project allowing DFW to obtain $115 million in Airport Improvement Program funding to complete the rehabilitation project.
+The cross functional team supporting the DFW delivery orders includes members from coast to coast.
+The timely completion of the environmental assessment and approval by FAA allows DFW to qualify for $115 million in Airport Improvement Program funding to complete the rehabilitation project.

 19th Street Cargo Redevelopment

-As part of this contract, our team prepared National Environmental Policy Act Environmental Assessment documents and performed air quality modeling for a project known as the 19th Street Cargo Redevelopment, which will expand the airport’s ability to handle increased cargo tonnage.
-The new facility will transform an underutilized portion of the airport into a world-class, revenue-generating air cargo complex.
-This project will help DFW Airport, the second busiest airport in the world, develop and operate state-of-the-art cargo facilities, establish an international e-commerce gateway, and continue serving as the economic engine for the region.
+As part of this contract, we are preparing the NEPA Environmental Assessment and performed air quality modeling for the 19th Street Cargo Redevelopment, which will expand the airport’s ability to handle increased cargo tonnage.
+The new facility will transform an underutilized portion of the airport to a world-class, revenue generating air cargo complex.
+This project will help DFW Airport, the second busiest airport in the world, develop and operate state of the art cargo facilities and establish an international e-commerce gateway and continue serving as the economic engine for the region.

-This project is scheduled for completion in early 2025.
+This project is projected to be complete in early 2025.